-Repayments of bond principal are reported as an expenditure in the governmental funds and, thus, have the effect of reducing fund balance because current financial resources have been used.
+Repayments of bond principal are reported as an expenditure at the fund level and, thus, have the effect of reducing fund balance because current financial resources have been used.

-Bond principal payments \$ 635,000
+Bond principal payments \$\\\\$640,000\$

 Bond premiums are amortized over the life of the bonds as interest.
 This is the current year amortization.